Digital Omnibus: Major amendments to the GDPR and several data regulations

 Norway

-For a summary of key amendments to other legal frameworks, see:
+For a summary of key amendments to other legal frameworks than the GDPR, see:

 Key obligations